PBRjr/obsidian-eberron-notes/Campaign Notes/Places/Khorvaire/Breland/The Lighthouse.md

 > [!tldr]
 > - Medium circular room > 30-40ft
-> - Ransacked and overwhelming chaos > scattered texts > see texts
+> - Ransacked and overwhelming chaos > scattered texts & bookshelves > see texts
 > - 3 corpses > Scratch/bite/scorch marks > jewelry
 > -  Central desk > Baelens research notes > eberron spell shard (unseen servant) > note
 > -

 **Texts.**
 *"The Chronicles of the Silver Flame"*
-    - Passage: "In the darkest hour, when all hope seemed lost, the couatls made the ultimate sacrifice.
+    "In the darkest hour, when all hope seemed lost, the couatls made the ultimate sacrifice.
 Their essence merged, forming a beacon of pure light - the Silver Flame.
 Its radiance pierced the darkness, driving back the forces of evil and offering solace to the righteous."

 *"~~Khyber's Darkness: A Study of the Draconic~~ Prophecy"*
-    Passage: "The fragments of ~~Khyber~~, born ~~from the Dragon Below~~, hold untold power.
-When ~~united~~, they have the potential to unleash great ~~darkness~~ upon the world.
+    "The fragments of ~~Khyber~~, born ~~from the Dragon Below~~, hold untold power.
+When ~~united~~ they have the potential to unleash great ~~darkness~~ upon the world.
 The Draconic ~~Prophecy speaks~~ of a time when the fragments shall align, and the forces of ~~shadow~~ will rise once more."

-*"The Tome of Binding: Wards and Seals"*
-    Passage: "To contain the malevolent entities that threaten our world, the art of binding and sealing is essential.
-Through the use of intricate runic arrays and powerful incantations, even the most fearsome creatures can be held at bay.
-But beware, for every ward has its weakness, and every seal may one day be broken."

 *"The Argent Grimoire: Teachings of the Silver Flame"*
-    Passage: "Those who follow the path of the Silver Flame must embody its virtues: courage, sacrifice, and unwavering devotion.
+    "Those who follow the path of the Silver Flame must embody its virtues: courage, sacrifice, and unwavering devotion.
 Through faith and righteous action, the followers of the Flame become beacons of hope in a world beset by darkness.
 Their magic, fueled by the Flame's radiance, is a potent weapon against the forces of evil."

-*"Whispers of the Overlords"*
-    Passage: "In the depths of Khyber, the Overlords slumber, their power bound by ancient seals.
-But their influence still seeps into the world, corrupting the weak-willed and tempting the ambitious.
-Beware the whispers of the Overlords, for they seek to break free from their prisons and claim dominion over all."

 *"The Shattered Shard: An Account of the Last War"*
-    Passage: "During the Last War, the nations of Khorvaire clashed in a brutal conflict that reshaped the face of the continent.
+     "During the Last War, the nations of Khorvaire clashed in a brutal conflict that reshaped the face of the continent.
 Amidst the chaos, a great cataclysm struck: the Mourning.
 The once-mighty nation of Cyre was consumed by a mysterious mist, leaving only the blasted wasteland now known as the Mournland.
 The cause of this tragedy remains unknown, but rumors persist of dark magic and forbidden experiments gone awry."

 *"The Annals of House Cannith"*
-    Passage: "House Cannith, bearer of the Mark of Making, has long been at the forefront of arcane innovation.
-Their creations, from the majestic warforged to the marvels of the lightning rail, have shaped the course of history.
-But whispers abound of secret projects and hidden agendas, of experiments that push the boundaries of morality and reason."
+    "House Cannith, bearer of the Mark of Making, has long been at the forefront of arcane innovation.
+Their creations, from the majestic warforged to the convenience of the Everbright lantern, have shaped the course of history.

 *"The Flame's Sacrifice: A Martyr's Tale"*
-    Passage: "Tira Miron, a paladin of the Silver Flame, faced a terrible choice.
+    "Tira Miron, a paladin of the Silver Flame, faced a terrible choice.
 To save the world from a great evil, she willingly offered herself as a vessel for the Flame's power.
 In a blinding flash of radiance, Tira ascended, becoming one with the Silver Flame.
 Her sacrifice stands as a testament to the depths of devotion and the unyielding spirit of those who serve the Flame."

 **Note.**
 > Found this on my way back from mission trip in Wroat.
 Thought you might find a way to prank Kessik with it. -Olaf